thoughtworks-jumpstart/guides/docs/javascript/node-server.md

 ## Write a simple node server

+You might be wondering, so how does Node.js allow me to create a website?

+You might have created a static HTML website before and have had your static files served by a web server (Apache, for example) so that the browser can view the static files.
+Navigating to http://localhost/index.html will allow you to view the index.html page.

+For Node, you will have to write the web server yourself.
+Node provides you with the framework to write the web server.
+The app you write is the web server.
+Don't worry, even though it sounds daunting, the frameworks have made it easy for you to write a web server, plus the control you gain over your application is worth it.

 You will require a built-in module of Node.js `http` which allows Node.js to transfer data over the Hyper Text Transfer Protocol (HTTP).
 Import this into the file.

 Note that this does not use _https_ by default (a security issue!).
 You can decide to use HTTPS later.